Spectral Ranking: Damping

 \section{Damping}

 We will now start from a completely different viewpoint.
-If the matrix $M$ is a zero/one matrix, the entry $i,j$ of $M^k$ contains the number of directed path from $i$ to $j$ in the direct graph defined by $M$ in the obvious way.
-A reasonable way of measuring the importance of $j$ could be measuring the number of paths going into $j$, as they represent recursive endorsements.
-Unfortunately, trying the obvious, that is,
+If the matrix $M$ is a zero/one matrix, the entry $i,j$ of $M^k$ contains the number of directed path from $i$ to $j$ in the directed graph defined by $M$ in the obvious way.
+A reasonable way of measuring the importance of $j$ could be measuring the number of paths going into $j$, as they represent recursive endorsements.\footnote{Indeed, taking the limit of the vector giving for each node the number incoming paths of length $k$ (somehow normalized) when $k\to\infty$ leads to the definition of spectral ranking, as the process is equivalent to finding the dominant left eigenvector using the power method.
+This was observed already by Berge~\cite{BerTGA}.} Unfortunately, trying the obvious, that is,

 will not work, as formally the above equation is correct, but convergence is not guaranteed.
-It is, however, if $M$ has spectral radius smaller than one, that is, $|\lambda_0|<1$.
+Convergence is guaranteed, however, if $M$ has spectral radius smaller than one, that is, $|\lambda_0|<1$.
 It is thus tempting to introduce an \emph{attenuation} or \emph{damping} factor that makes things work:

 Now we are actually working with $\alpha M$, which has spectral radius smaller than one as long as $\alpha<1/|\lambda_0|$ (e.g., if $M$ is (sub)stochastic any $\alpha<1$ will do the job).
-This index was proposed by Leo Katz in 1953~\cite{KatNSIDSA}\footnote{We must note that actually Katz's index is $\mathbf 1M\sum_{k=0}^\infty (\alpha M)^k$.
-This additional multiplication by $M$ is somewhat common in the literature; it is probably a case of \textit{horror vacui}.}.
-He notes that
+This index was proposed by Leo Katz~\cite{KatNSIDSA}.\footnote{We must note that actually Katz's index is $\mathbf 1M\sum_{k=0}^\infty (\alpha M)^k$.
+This additional multiplication by $M$ is somewhat common in the literature; it is probably a case of \textit{horror vacui}.} He notes that

 which means that his index can be computed solving the linear system